wp-plugins/flyzoo/readme.txt

 == Screenshots ==
 1. Live Support Chat with Real time Visitors Tracking
 2. Users can move, resize and minimize windows.
-3. Chat rooms with emoticons, sound notifications and link preview!
+3. Chat rooms with emoticons, sound notifications and media content preview!
-4. Responsive chat for mobile devices.
+4. Responsive chat on mobile devices.
 5. Chat colors and features are customizable.